 1.)
-Retics prey on rodents, when the snake is younger.
-As it grows they will prey on civets, binturongs, primates, pigs, chickens, and dogs.
-One snake was even recorded eating a young sun bear.
+Retics prey on rodents when the snakes are younger.
+As they grow they will prey on civets, binturongs, primates, pigs, chickens, and dogs.
+1 snake was even recorded eating a young sun bear.
 Humans sometimes fall victim to these giants as well.

 2.)
-Being constrictors, they rely on squeezing their prey to death rather then depending on venom.
+Being constrictors, they rely on squeezing their prey to death rather than depending on venom.

 3.)
 When traversing on land, they use 2 main types of locomotion: serpentine movement and rectilinear movement.

 4.)
 Like all snakes, the reticulated python is deaf.
 So they rely on vibrations (with the help of an ossicle organ called a columella), warmth that is detected by special heat receptor pits around their nose, and scents picked up by their tongue; with the help of the Jacobson’s organ (vomeronasal organ).

 5.)
 Even though they are often kept as pets, care must be taken, as they not only become more dangerous the larger they get, but they are also known for their unpredictability regarding their mood.

 But wait, there’s more on the reticulated python!

 To view more facts on this and many other critters, purchase my book Rainforest Critters.
 It’s only $17.99 for an 84 page book!
 Available now through Amazon.
 Click the logo to purchase your copy now:

 Now a Short Reticulated Python Video!

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!